dev4use/.github/profile/README.md

 ## In testing domain :

-- Mantis BT BugTracker in order to explore incidents,
+- _Mantis BT BugTracker_ in order to explore incidents,
-- TestLink TM TestCaseManagement to store, organize and share your test items.
+- _TestLink TM TestCaseManagement_ to store, organize and share your test items.
+- _Fitnesse ATDD Wiki_ to mix requirement, data sample, test, execution